selfdefined/web-app/11ty/definitions/neo-colonialism.md

       href: https://iep.utm.edu/neocolon/
 ---

-the continued influence of colonial era ideologies and practices in a country or region by former dependencies, generally enforced by its own government and/or citizens as a lingering effect of colonialism
+the continued influence and impact of colonial-era ideologies and practices in a country or region by former dependencies, generally enforced by its own government and/or citizens as a lingering effect of [colonialism](/definitions/colonialism)

 ### Note